The number of $n$-queens configurations: Introduction

 After finding tight bounds for $|B_n(\gamma,\varepsilon)|$ we use a compactness argument to reduce estimating $\mQ(n)$ to maximizing the (concave) entropy function $H_q$ over the (convex) space of queenons.

 The rest of this paper is organized as follows.
 At the end of this section we introduce notation.
 In Section \ref{sec:queenons} we define queenons and their entropy function $H_q$.
 We state an enumeration theorem (Theorem \ref{thm:precise bounds}) which we use to prove a large deviations principle (Theorem \ref{thm:LDP}).
 We then use Theorem \ref{thm:LDP} to prove Theorem \ref{thm:main structural}.
-In Section \ref{sec:useful calculations} we collect technical claims that are useful in the proof.
+In Section \ref{sec:useful calculations} we collect useful claims.
 In Section \ref{sec:upper bound} we prove the upper bound in Theorem \ref{thm:precise bounds} and we prove the lower bound in Section \ref{sec:lower bound}.
 These two sections can be read independently of each other.
 In Section \ref{sec:optimizing H_q} we bound the optimal value of $H_q$, which ultimately implies Theorem \ref{thm:main theorem first statement}.
 We close with a few comments and open problems in Section \ref{sec:conclusion}.